BOTOX® Alternative Looks to Freeze Away Wrinkles

-While Botox is famous for paralyzing facial muscles to smooth wrinkles, a potential alternative is aiming to freeze them away.
-A new technology called cryoneuromodulation that zaps away forehead wrinkles by freezing nerves shows promise ?in clinical trials, according to U.S. News & World Report.
+While BOTOX® Cosmetic is famous for paralyzing facial muscles to smooth wrinkles, a potential alternative is aiming to freeze them away.
+A new technology called cryoneuromodulation that zaps away forehead wrinkles by freezing nerves shows promise in clinical trials, according to U.S. News & World Report.

 During the procedure, which takes about 15 minutes, doctors use small needles that deliver cold to nerves running through the forehead, and the cold freezes the nerve, which interrupts the nerve signal and relaxes the muscle that causes forehead lines.
 The technique does not permanently damage the nerve, Palmer said.